ArabicLabs/Sound_Blaster-SB0490/readme.md

 ## Installation.

 - **First of all run the `USBVS_PCDRV_LB_1_00_0060.exe` and complete the setup normally 'with restarting'**
-- **Secondly to get all apps for SB0490 such as 'Grapic Equalizer', run `Setup.exe` and follow these terms:**
+- **Secondly to get all apps for SB0490 such as 'Graphic Equalizer', run `Setup.exe` and follow these terms:**
 ##### 1 : **Use Europe version.**
 ##### 2 : **Use the following opitions: [Click ME!](https://i.imgur.com/asc3WzN.png)**
 ##### 3 : **IMPORTANT!: Pick custom installation & unmark these: `Creative EAX Settings`, `Device Control`, `Creative Speaker Settings`, `Windows Drivers`.**